veillette/opticsTextbook/content/Chap08Lasers/Lasers.md

 ```

-A way to achieve population inversion of levels 1 and 2 and hence amplification of the radiation with frequency $\omega$ with $\hbar \omega = E_2-E_1$ is to use more atomic levels, for example three.
+A way to achieve population inversion of levels 1 and 2 and hence amplification of the radiation with frequency $\omega$ with $ℏ \omega = E_2-E_1$ is to use more atomic levels, for example three.
 In {numref}`Fig_7_09_Laser_3level` the ground state is state 1 with two upper levels 2 and 3 such that $E_1<E_2<E_3$.
 The transition of interest is still that from level 2 to level 1.
 Initially almost all atoms are in the ground state 1.
 Then atoms are pumped with rate $R$ from level 1 directly to level 3.
 The transition $3 \rightarrow 2$ is non-radiative and has a high rate $A_{32}$ so that level 3 is quickly emptied and therefore $N_3$ remains small.
 State 2 is called a metastable state, because the residence time in this state is for every atom relatively long.
 Therefore its population tends to increase, leading to population inversion between the metastable state 2 and the lower ground state 1 (which is continuously being depopulated by pumping to the highest level).

 Note that $A_{31}$ has to be small, because otherwise level 1 will quickly be filled, by which population inversion will be stopped.
 This effect can be utilized to obtain a series of laser pulses as output, but is undesirable for a continuous output power.

 Pumping may be done optically as described, but the energy to transfer atoms from level 1 to level 3 can also be supplied by an electrical discharge in a gas or by an electric current.
 After the pumping has achieved population inversion, initially no light is emitted.
 So how does the laser actually start?
 Lasing starts by spontaneous emission.
-The spontaneously emitted photons stimulate emission of the atoms in level 2 to decay to level 1, while emitting a photon of energy $\hbar \omega$.
+The spontaneously emitted photons stimulate emission of the atoms in level 2 to decay to level 1, while emitting a photon of energy $ℏ \omega$.
 The **stimulated emission occurs in phase with the exciting light** and hence the light amplitude continuously builds up coherently, while it is bouncing back and forth between the mirrors of the resonator.
 Because one of the mirrors is slightly transparent a certain laser power is emtted.

 ```{figure} Images/08_09_laser_3level.png